-It is possible for borrowers with a debt to income ratio above 41% to get approved.
-In order to do so, their residual income would need to be at least 20% higher than the recommended guidelines.
+It is possible for borrowers with a debt-to-income ratio above 41% to get approved.
+To do so, their residual income would need to be at least 20% higher than the recommended guidelines.

 VA mortgage only uses one debt to income ratio for qualifying a borrower.
 View Residual Income tables below.